microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

 ## Description

 The `New-EntraAdministrativeUnit` cmdlet creates an administrative unit in Microsoft Entra ID.
-Specify `DisplayName` parameter for create an administrative unit.
+Specify `-DisplayName` parameter for create an administrative unit.

 ## Examples